embj-org/ej/guides/src/02-BuilderSDK.md

 ```

 Now that we've initialized everything, the `sdk` variable holds every information passed by EJB.
-You can use it to query the action to take, the path to the config file, the board name and the board config name allowing you to create generic scripts that handle your build and deployment needs
+We can use it to query the action to take, the path to the config file, the board name and the board config name allowing us to create generic scripts that handle our build and deployment needs.

 Here we are _matching_ on the action to take (either `Action::Build` or `Action::Run`).